bwesterf5/agility17dns_docs/dns_labguide.rst

 DNS Lab – Getting Started

-Your F5 has already been configured with the following:

--  Networking: VLANs, SelfIPs, Routing

--  DNS, NTP
+The labs are pre-configured with basic system and network settings.

-Students will connect to the Win7 Jumpbox as shown below via a URL Link from the Landing Page.
+Students will connect to a Win7 Jumpbox as shown below via a URL Link from the Landing Page.

-Your F5 devices are accessible via HTTPS and SSH from the Win7 Jumpbox
-at:

-GTM1 10.128.1.245 //Configuration for Lab Exercises 1.1 thru 2.3

-GTM2 10.128.1.246 //Configuration for Lab Exercise 3.1

-LTM-East 10.128.1.247 //Used for Lab Exercises 1.1 thru 3.1

-Lamp-West 10.0.0.10 //Used for Lab Exercises 1.1 thru 3.1
+All excercises will be compoleted from the Windows Jumpbox.

+GTM.SITE1 10.1.10.13
+GTM.SITE2 10.1.10.23

 .. figure:: ./media/image2.jpeg
    :alt: